 A few may give you some information for free, but require a subscription for full access.

 If you need more in-depth information, then skip tracing services may be the way to go.

-If you opt to use a skip tracing site (some of these are used by private investigators!), then you’ll probably get information like criminal records and vehicles owned.
+If you opt to use a skip tracing site, then you’ll probably get information like criminal records and vehicles owned.